 Programmers that have a great new business or product in-hand could find major headaches are avoided by consulting with a lawyer before officially kicking off.
 Also by consulting once more before a major new step is taken.
 Like opening up a new location in another state, or beginning to offer their product to an overseas audience.

 To lawyers taking such precautions sound obvious.
 But to programmers a lot of these procedures sound like frustrating red tape.
 Afterthoughts that may not be essential now in the early days of a business.
 Yet modern history is littered with examples of otherwise brilliant entrepreneurs and startups who failed to ‘tick the boxes’ legally and suffered for it.

 Having legal counsel in place isn’t just about risk mitigation either.
-It also becomes a cornerstone of your growth.
-Establishing at the outset your digital businss is on a strong footing can inject confidence into the venture.
-This means the capacity to build closer relations with investors, to build your customer base faster, and grow your industry presence stronger.
+It also becomes a cornerstone of a businesses growth.
+Establishing at the outset a digital business is on a strong footing can inject confidence into the venture.
+This means the capacity to build closer relations with investors, to build a customer base faster, and grow their industry presence stronger.

 Partnerships Beyond Business

 As this writer has learned and spent time at a desk working in both programming and law, there’s the recognition invaluable work can be done by shared contributions.
 Beyond the profitability and shared need law and programming has for one another – and will have in future – there’s also common ground that can be found in broader pursuits.